 Mushroom pâté - a tasty vegetarian mushroom pâté made with dried porcini mushrooms for extra flavour.
 Great as a starter, canape or sandwich filling.

 It may be a bit unfashionable and outdated, but I really like pâté.
-Not the meaty kind of course, but vegetarian and fish pâtés can be really tasty, and they make a great starter, canape, snack or sandwich filling.
+Not the meaty kind of course, but vegetarian pâtés can be really tasty, and they make a great starter, canape, snack or sandwich filling.

 After ending up with an excess of mushrooms the other day I decided to make something a little different with them and whipped up this tasty vegetarian mushroom pâté.